ekrtf/junior-interview/README.md

 The program tells the story of a user visiting a library.
 They search for a book, rent it, return it and then donate a book.

-The code is badly written in terms of resilience, speed and style.
-Refactor it!
+The code is badly written in terms of resilience, speed and readability.
+Refactor it into something you would be confortable committing.

 ## 3. Vue.js